computational-linguistics-class/computational-linguistics-class.github.io/homework/nn-lms/nn-lms.md

 active_tab: homework
 release_date: 2020-02-19
 due_date: 2020-02-26T23:59:00EDT
 attribution: This assignment is based on [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) by Andrej Karpathy.
+The city names dataset is derived from [Maxmind](https://dev.maxmind.com/geoip/geoip2/geolite2/)'s dataset.
 Daphne Ippolito, John Hewitt, and Chris Callison-Burch adapted their work into a homework assignment for UPenn's CIS 530 class in Spring 2018.
 Updated in Spring 2020 by Arun Kirubarajan.
 readings:
 -
    title: Neural Nets and Neural Language Models